Isle of Wight Guru

 The poet Alfred Lord Tennyson lived at Farringford for about 40 years.
 It was a hotel for a while before being restored and opening for public visits in 2017.
 It is open for four days a week during the warmer months and booking in advance is advised.

-More recently, poet Alfred Noyes lived at Lisle Combe in the 1920s.
+Poet Alfred Noyes lived at Lisle Combe in the 1920s.
 The house is still in the same family and is a B&B.

 Algernon Swinburne spent much time around Bonchurch and at Northcourt (featured in our guide to 20 quirky places to stay on the Isle of Wight).